 Demonstrate that all non-stormwater and all stormwater runoff up to and including the volume equivalent to the 85th percentile, 24-hour storm event is retained for the drainage area tributary to the applicable receiving waters.
 The runoff retention must occur according to an approved Watershed Management Plan under section XII of the Order and include ongoing monitoring and adaptive management.

-Demonstrate that an alternative indicator (e.g., enterococci) in the Permittee’s MS4 discharge is below levels that are equivalent to a risk to human health less than 32 illnesses/1000 people.
+Demonstrate that an alternative indicator (e.g., enterococci) in the receiving water is below levels that are equivalent to a risk to human health less than 32 illnesses/1000 people.
+The use of an alternative indicator must incorporate the applicable indicator, geometric means, statistical threshold values, averaging period, and exceedance frequency as in section III.E of the Bacteria Provisions.
+This compliance method only applies to the REC1 WQBELs in section I of this Appendix 3.

-Demonstrate, through an approved epidemiological study or quantitative microbial risk assessment (QMRA), that the risk to human health is less than 32 illnesses/1000 people.
+IV.
+Demonstrate, through an approved epidemiological study or quantitative microbial risk assessment (QMRA), that the risk to human health is less than 32 illnesses/1000 people in the receiving water.
+This compliance method only applies to the REC1 WQBELs in section I of this Appendix 3

 Monitoring and Reporting